telerik/maui-docs/controls/progressbar/configuration.md

 ## Value and Progress

-The ProgressBar exposes `Value` and `Progress` properties which are used to set and report, respectively, the progress of a task inside the ProgressBar control.
+The LinearProgressBar exposes `Value` and `Progress` properties which are used to set and report, respectively, the progress of a task inside the ProgressBar control.

-* `Value`&mdash;Sets the value of the ProgressBar.
+* `Value`(`double`)&mdash;Sets the value of the ProgressBar.
 When `Value` property is updated, this initiates the progress animation of the progress bar.
-* `Progress`&mdash;Reports the current progress of the ProgressBar. `Progress` property is updated internally after `Value` is updated and progress animation is complete.
+* `Progress`(`double`)&mdash;Reports the current progress of the ProgressBar. `Progress` property is updated internally after `Value` is updated and progress animation is complete.

 Here is a quick example showing how you can update `Value` and get the `Progress`: